SpenceKonde/DxCore/README.md

 When a single number is used to refer to a pin - in the documentation, or in your code - it is always the "Arduino pin number".
 These are the pin numbers shown on the pinout charts.
 All of the other ways of referring to pins are #defined to the corresponding Arduino pin number.

 #### An and PIN_An constants (for compatibility)
 The core also provides An and PIN_An constants (where n is a number from 0 to the number of analog inputs).
 These refer to the ADC0 *channel* numbers.
 This naming system is similar to what was used on many classic AVR cores - on some of those, it is used to simplify the code behind analogRead() - but here, they are just #defined as the corresponding Arduino pin number.
 The An names are intentionally not shown on the pinout charts, as this is a deprecated way of referring to pins.
 However, these channels are shown on the pinout charts as the ADCn markings, and full details are available in the datasheet under the I/O Multiplexing Considerations chapter.
 There are additionally PIN_An defines for compatibility with the official cores - these likewise point to the digital pin number associated with the analog channel.
-Note that channel A0 is on the UPDI/Reset pin - however, even when configured as UPDI, it can be used as an input as long as the signals it can be exposed to do not look like the UPDI enable sequence.
-There are no situation in which you should use analog channel numbers.
-There are some where you will use constants set to them, but it is highlt unlikly that creating will fall to an end user.

-#### Analog *channel* identifiers ()
-The ADC is configured in terms of channel numbers, not pin numbers. analogRead() hence converts the number of a pin with an analog channel associated with it to the number of that analog channel, so there is no need to deal with the analog channel numbers.
-The one exception to that is in the case of the non-pin inputs, the constants like ADC_DAC and ADC_VDDDIV10.
-I call these analog channel identifiers, and they're the value that the analog mux is set to in order, with the high bit set 1 (no part has more than 128 possible values on their mux, let alone 128 valid ones; the precise numeric values will be handled on an adhoc basis if/when it becomes an issue.
-With 254 valid values, the current design provides room for 127 digital pins and 127 analog inputs, and we are far away from that a pin number has to be converted to a teract with things that mat may be confused with pin number, generally when working with the ADC.
-The most common exaople when channels are used is when reading from things that are not pins - like the internal tap on the DAC output, or the VDDDIV10 value to find the supply voltage.
-These may overlap with pin numbers.
-Also internally, channel numbers are sometimes passed between functions.
-They are defined for pins that exist as analog channels, with names of rthe form `AINn` but **you should never use the AIN values** except in truly extraordinary conditions, and even then it's probably inappropriate.
-If you have an analog channel number, and need to pass it to the analogRead() so that it identifies an analog channel, how to specify that analog channel number may be neessary (since, knowing n does not help you select between the An constants at runtime - the names of the constants are long gone by then, and workaround to this are hacky and grotesque.
-Instead, you can turn that number into a value that will be recognized as an analog channel identiier, and not a digital pin number by using the ADC_CH() macro.
-Hence while `analogRead(1)` will attempt (and fail) to read an analog value from digital pin 1 (which never supports analog functionality on currently available hardware),  `analogRead(ADC_CH(1))` will read from analog channel 1.
-Which is generally on PIN_PD1.

-These are all fungible, and there are ways of converting between them built into the core but if you've got a number to pass directly to analogRead, and you're not otherwise playing with that number, even with the resources of the DxCore to make inefficiency less problematic, I can't recommend `analogRead(analogChennelToDigitalPin(var))` over `analogRead(ADC_CH(var))` (though for constants, do note that there is no performance penalty, just a readability different.
-I would suggest a good rule would be "Only use analog channel identifiers when a runtime calculated value is passed to analogRead() and not stored, and it should be made using ADC_CH()")
+DB-series parts with 32 or 28 pins don't have a an analog channel 0.
+They don't have the pin it's on.

 This just sets the high bit, (as of 1.3.7, it also casts to a uint8_t), since that's what pin numbers and channel identiiers should always be
 There are also defines for the ADC *channels* themselves.
 These, like pin numbers, are unsigned 8-bit values, but these are not defined as he pinm and do not work with digital I/O functions. digitalPinToAnalogChannel() will convert the An pins to the analog channel numbers (of course, as a human, one could do this with a few presses on the backspace key: AINn = ADC_CH(n) = (0x80 | n)); they are sinmply the number of the channel with the high bit set, and there's amnother macro to go the other way if you need it.
 The purpose of that is so that a channel can't be a pin, and a pin can't be a channel, even if, at times we may pass them around in comparable ways.
 These aren't really meant for typical users to work with, but may be useful for those with complex tasks.